EKarton/Android-Mac-Connector/README.md

 ## Overview of the Project

-This project consists of an Android app, a SwiftUI app, and a Node JS app.
+This project consists of a Kotlin-written Android app, a SwiftUI app, a MQTT broker, and a REST Api server written in TypeScript.
 A video of the project can be seen below:

 [![Video of our project](docs/demo/demo-video-image.png)](https://youtu.be/rFw6e5tkKy0)